googleinterns/virtual-queue/frontend/README.md

 #### How to run the app?

--Install Vuejs:
+* Install Vuejs:

       $npm install -g @vue/cli

--Download the project from github and open the project inside the terminal:
+* Download the project from github and open the project inside the terminal:

       $npm run serve

--Login to firebase, click add project, enter your project name and click create project.
+* Login to firebase, click add project, enter your project name and click create project.
--Click on “Add firebase to your web app icon”.
+* Click on “Add firebase to your web app icon”.
 An api key would be generated in the project settings in the side bar.
--Click on Config.
+* Click on Config.
 Copy the code snippet having the apikey inside and paste it in the main.js file.
--Open the project in another tab of terminal:
+* Open the project in another tab of terminal:

       $npm install firebase --save